zulip/zulip-gci/tasks/quality-assurance.md

 ## Submission instructions

 Post the bug to the 'quality assurance' topic of the 'GCI task discussion' stream on chat.zulip.org, and a mentor will check off on whether it is a known bug or not.
-If it is indeed new, submit a pull request to the zulip/gci-submissions repository, with
+If it is indeed new, open a new GitHub issue the zulip/zulip-gci repository (aka this repository),
+with:

 * A title that starts with "Quality Assurance".
 * A screenshot of the broken behavior.
 * Step by step instructions for getting to that broken state.
 E.g. "log in